trebco/astro-collection-search/README.md

 ## What it does

 When you rebuild your site, it will build a search index from your collections.
-Then you can call a `Search` function from client-side script to do full-text search.
+Then you can call a `Search` function from client-side script.

 ## Install